AlvaroMesaCastellanos/plumcot/README.md

 In scripts folder you can find all the scripts I used to develop my experiments

-In results folder we have all the results for every type of experiment
+In RESULTS folder we have all the results for every type of experiment whereas in result we have documentation and partial images